entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 ### Step 7: Restrict the ability to delete Conferences

-The `conference-user` role grants the admin user permission to delete Conferences.
+The `conference-admin` role should grant a user permission to delete Conferences.
 To restrict the delete method to the `conference-admin` role:

 1. Go to the `src/main/java/com/YOUR-ORG/YOUR-NAME/web/rest` directory
 2. Open `ConferenceResource.java`